Josh Rojas Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks sixth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.79).

-- Rays pitchers combine to allow the first-fewest home runs in baseball (149 total, one per game).
+- The Rays give up the first-fewest home runs in baseball (150 total, one per game).

-- His most recent appearance was on Monday against the Boston Red Sox, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing two hits.
+- In his most recent time out on Tuesday, the righty tossed five innings against the Boston Red Sox, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.